spinnaker/spinnaker/experimental/kubernetes/README.md

 can authenticate with the cluster you want to deploy Spinnaker to.
 Once that is all squared away, make sure that running `$ kubectl config current-context` refers to the cluster you want to have Spinnaker running in.

-You should also update `gcloud` to at least version 102.0.0.
+(You may need to update `kubectl` for the previous command to work).

 Next, in the editor of your choice, open up `./config/clouddriver.yml`, and examine the `dockerRegistry` subsection.
 If you would like to add your own registry,